-There is no known cause for compulsive hoarding, although studies have shown that there may be links between hoarding and depression, anxiety disorders, social isolation, stress, or chemical dependency.
-The actual cause is unknown, and until the fifth edition of the DSM (Diagnostic and Statistic Manual of Mental Disorders) was released in 2013, it wasn’t even a defined condition, but rather a listed symptom of other mental health conditions, such as OCD.
-The relatively high prevalence rate.
-Currently, estimates state that two to five percent of adults are compulsive hoarders, with most of these instances manifesting in childhood and then worsening as the subject ages.
+There is no known cause for compulsive hoarding, although studies have shown that there may be links between hoarding and depression, anxiety disorders, social isolation, stress, and/or chemical dependency.
+Until the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) was released in 2013, it wasn’t even a defined condition, but rather a listed symptom of other mental health conditions, such as OCD.
+The relatively high prevalence rate of hoarders has brought attention to it as a serious mental health condition.
+Almost everyone knows someone that has trouble letting go of possessions that they no longer use.

 Methods Used in Therapy for Hoarding?

 The treatment program is often long, and fairly slow moving, as hoarders are typically quite anxious by nature.
-Moving slowly and altering behavior at a speed that they are comfortable with is often the most effective way to combat compulsive hoarding.
+Moving slowly and altering behaviors at a speed that they are comfortable with is often the most effective way to combat compulsive hoarding.